krisvuong/BookmarkURL/README.md

 ## BookmarkURL
-_A chrome extension optimized to organize your future career opporutnities_
+A chrome extension optimized to organize your future career opporutnities!